quaderno/quaderno.js/README.md

 }
 ```

+* **amount:** (mandatory) amount of the transaction.
+Quaderno will handle the taxes when creating the charge.
+* **iat** (mandatory) necessary to prevent the reuse of the generated JWT.
+Quaderno will give a 10 minutes window for the generated JWT, so that's pretty much the time that your customer has to fill the form and make the payment.
+* **currency** (optional) if not set, the charge will be made using the currency set in your Quaderno account

-Then codify it as a JWT.
+Then codify it as a JWT with your Stripe access token.
 An example with ruby and the  `jwt` gem:

 ```ruby
 jwt = JWT.encode('{"amount":1000, "iat":1421753188}', 'YOUR_STRIPE_ACCESS_TOKEN')